Home

 The gift of an original or limited edition work by Jim Stuckenberg, be it a bronze, oil painting, water color or pen and ink, would give your horse lover a lifetime of pleasure.

-It's certainly worth a visit to Will's web site The Bronze Works to see Jim Stuckenberg's work.
 We are sure that if you have any questions, Will would be only too happy to help you out.

 Many thanks by the way, to The Bronze Works for allowing us to show these examples of the artist's work.